exozet/ExozetGruntBundle/README.md

     grunt_task:           dev # Example: dev
 ```

-This configuration will run the `dev` task ONLY in `dev` environment.
-The `LANG` environment variable is
+This default configuration will run the `dev` task ONLY in `dev` environment.
-e.g. required for compass.
+The `LANG` environment variable is e.g. required for compass.

 ## License